loicbenoit/resume/index.md

 As a full stack programmer, my experience encompasses both the frontend (design, marketing, usability, translation, HTML-CSS-JS coding and business logic) and the backend (servers, databases, code management, business logic, Python3-PHP-JS-Bash).

 Speaking business fluently and having good people skill was a requirement as a small business entrepreneur.
 Navigating the politics of a big company as a large-scale marketing production manager made me grow fast, both professionally and in life.
 As a technical translator, I practiced daily the art of putting myself in another person's shoes.
-It still helps me form healthy business relationships when leading and motivating team members toward a common goal.
+Forming healthy professional relationships is such an important skill when leading and motivating team members toward a common goal.

 ## EXPERIENCE SNAPSHOT